Redwid/fotki-yandex/readme.md

 Script checks if the file exists in destination folder and the size is the same.
 There are two checks on the file size: the first one is from yandex meta data (sometimes it's reported incorrect size) and the second check - is 'content-length' value from server responce.

-Tested and worked on python 2.7.3 @ Debian wheezy
+Tested and worked on python 3 @ Debian stretch

-Dependency: progressbar
+Dependency: progressbar33
-To install run: sudo easy_install progressbar
+To install run: pip3 install -r requirements.txt

 ### Usage